nhsconnect/gpconnect/pages/development/development_fhir_api_guidance.md

 GET [base]/metadata {?_format=[mime-type]}
 ```

-Refer to [Foundations - Get The FHIR CapabilityStatement](foundations_use_case_get_the_fhir_capability_statement.html) for an example GP Connect FHIR capbility statement.
+Refer to [Foundations - Get The FHIR CapabilityStatement](foundations_use_case_get_the_fhir_capability_statement.html) for an example GP Connect FHIR capability statement.

 ### FHIR resource conformance ###

-To help a consumer find the correct set of reports for a use-case, a provider of resources SHALL, for any profile declared in [CapbilityStatement.profile](https://www.hl7.org/fhir/STU3/profiling.html#2.13.0.3.2) mark resources with profile assertions documenting the profile(s) they conform to.
+To help a consumer find the correct set of reports for a use-case, a provider of resources SHALL, for any profile declared in [CapabilityStatement.profile](https://www.hl7.org/fhir/STU3/profiling.html#2.13.0.3.2), mark resources with profile assertions documenting the profile(s) they conform to.
 A provider of resources SHOULD also ensure that any resource instance that would reasonably be expected to conform to the declared profiles SHOULD be published in this form.

 ### GP Connect FHIR API conformance ###